Wandonium/acme/README.md

 # Wandonium Web Design

-An HTML5 Website With A Responsive Layout
+A HTML5 Website With A Responsive Layout

 ## Getting Started